Admission & Aid

 - Applicants must be applying for the Ph.D. program in Clinical Psychology

 Up to two fellowships are available for incoming Ph.D. students.
-Candidates should submit a 500-word essay that discusses their eligibility for and interest in the fellowship.
-Finalists will be interviewed by members of the Psychology Department.
-If you have questions about applying for an Outreach fellowship, please contact Katie Bolgioni in the Psychology Department by email or by phone at 617-305-1921.
+Candidates can indicate their interest in the Outreach fellowship on their applications or at Interview Weekend.
+Candidates will be interviewed by members of the Psychology Department.
+If you have questions about applying for an Outreach fellowship, please contact Lia Gabrielle in the Psychology Department by email or by phone at 617-305-1921.